gigaheartmodel/gigaheart/README.md

 ## Model Download

-The GigaHeart models can be accessed from [GigaHeart model](https://huggingface.co/gigaheart/gigaheart).
+The GigaHeart models can be accessed from [Huggingface](https://huggingface.co/gigaheart/gigaheart).

 ## Inference